Skip to content

 def from_parts(cls, parts: Iterable[str]) -> Self:

-Construct a pointer from unescaped tokens.
+"""Build a pointer from unescaped parts.

 """